sazalila39/MyStudentManagementAPI/README.md

 1. You are using the correct Python version (python --version to check).
 2. Virtual environments are set up if you prefer isolated environments (e.g., using venv or virtualenv).
-3. All required dependencies are installed without errors (pip install -r requirements.txt)
+3. All required dependencies are installed without errors (`poetry install`).

 ## 📚 API Endpoints